razortrax/compliance-app/README.md

-# Fleetrax - Fleet DOT Compliance Management Platform
+# Fleetrax - Fleet DOT Compliance Management

-A comprehensive SaaS platform for fleet DOT compliance management, built with Next.js 14, TypeScript, and modern web technologies.
+A comprehensive SaaS platform for managing fleet DOT compliance requirements, including driver qualifications, vehicle inspections, maintenance records, and regulatory documentation.

+## 🏢 **Important: Proprietary Software**

+**This is proprietary, commercial software.**

+- ✅ **Viewing for learning**: Educational purposes only
+- ❌ **Commercial use prohibited**: Cannot be used to compete or offer similar services
+- ❌ **No redistribution**: Cannot be shared or republished
+- 📄 **License**: See [LICENSE](./LICENSE) file for complete terms

+For commercial licensing inquiries: [your-email@domain.com]

 ## 🚀 Latest Features